top of page

 The lead person was the show pony - the slick performer who convinces clients to place the order, and it’s extremely unlikely they’ll be the person doing the work - in fact you'll probably never see them again.

 New car servicing is another example.
-We unwittingly expect our mechanic to be an expert, not a junior member of staff.
-But if you have a chance next time, take a look behind the plus reception area and free coffee.
+We expect our mechanic to be an expert, not a junior member of staff.
+But if you have a chance next time, take a look behind the plush reception area and free coffee.
 You're likely to see one experienced mechanic guiding an entire team of trainees who are actually doing the work.

 But that isn’t the way it works in a small business, and it’s one of the reasons why businesses are called 'boutique' or 'niche'.
 So many people prefer them because the owner is usually the person doing the work!

 That’s important because owners really care.
-They’re not about to ruin a reputation built up over many years by doing a half-hearted, third-rate job.
-A cosy restaurant owned and run by the chef, or a small garage run by an experienced mechanic generally means they're doing the work themselves, not sitting back and creaming off the profit, whilst the staff fail to cut the mustard.
+They’re not about to ruin a reputation built up over many years by doing a third-rate job.
+A cosy restaurant owned and run by the chef, or a small garage run by an experienced mechanic generally means they're doing the work themselves, not sitting back and creaming off the profit, as the staff fail to cut the mustard.

 So as a point of reflection - if you want a professional with their reputation on the line to do the work for you, look beyond the derelict and top heavy big players.